 - The federal government also has halted evictions through July 25 at rental properties that receive federal funding, including Housing Choice Vouchers.
 Those properties also cannot charge late fees.

 - All tenants still are responsible for paying their rent, though, and those who fail to do so may be evicted once the emergency ends.
 If you are having trouble keeping current, talk to your landlord about setting up a payment plan.

 - The state has allocated $25 million from Indiana’s CARES Act funding to create the Indiana COVID-19 Rental Assistance Program to help renters whose income has been adversely affected by COVID-19.
 The program will provide up to $2,000 in assistance per household to help cover monthly rent payments or late fees.
-The application will be available at www.indianahousingnow.org beginning July 13.
+The application is available at www.indianahousingnow.org.

 - The state also has paused foreclosure proceedings during the emergency, and the U.S. government has done the same for federally-backed mortgages.

 - Some banks also may let borrowers affected by COVID-19 delay payments.
 Contact your lender before your mortgage payment is due to discuss your options.

 - Indiana also reopened its Hardest Hit Fund, which may provide up to six months (or $30,000) in mortgage payment/reinstatement assistance for approved homeowners experiencing an involuntary employment-related financial hardship.
 Click here for HHF program information.